rmbolger/Posh-ACME/docs/Guides/Using-SecretManagement.md

 - Configure the vault so a password is not required.
 - Provide the vault password using the `POSHACME_VAULT_PASS` environment variable.
-- Prior to calling Posh-ACME functions, unlock or pre-authenticate to the vault so Posh-ACME can call `Get-Secret` without error.
+- Prior to calling Posh-ACME functions, unlock or pre-authenticate to the vault so Posh-ACME can call `Set-Secret` and `Get-Secret` without error.

 ### Secret Names and Customization

 Each account configured to use alternative plugin encryption will store a single secret in the vault.
-The name of each secret will use the following template by default, `poshacme-{0}-sskey`.
+The name of each secret will use the following template:

+> `poshacme-{0}-sskey`

 The `{0}` is replaced with a unique GUID value generated for each account the first time the feature is used and stored as a property called `VaultGuid` on the account object.
 This ensures that using the same vault for multiple accounts does not result in secret naming conflicts.

 You may optionally create an environment variable called `POSHACME_VAULT_SECRET_TEMPLATE` to override the default template.
 Be sure to include `{0}` in your template string to make sure there are no conflicts between accounts.
+Also, be aware that some vaults have restrictions on the characters allowed in a secret name.

 ## Using a Vault